Palindrome Partitions and the Calkin-Wilf Tree: Palindrome Partitions

 This leaves only the special case where $n+1=4$, where we see that $n+1$ is not prime but the only palindrome partitions of $n=3$ are $(3)$ and $(1,1,1)$. \end{proof}

 \begin{remark} The sequence of integers $n$ with $PP(n)=2$, given by $\{2,3,4,6,10,12,16,18,22,\ldots\}$, is A068499 at oeis.org : ``Numbers $n$ such that $m!$ reduced modulo $(n+1)$ is not zero."
-Of course this differs in only one term from the sequence of $n$ with $n+1$ prime. \end{remark}
+Of course this differs in only two terms from the sequence of $n$ with $n+1$ prime. \end{remark}